oblivia-simplex/Narrativity/2_hollander.md

 by fixed verse forms.
 It's an interim solution.
 I write in prose but think in poetry.

-## Serialscribbler
+---

-I took editor to one side and had a quiet word with him.
+**I took editor to one side** and had a quiet word with him.
 This is for my own good, I whispered, and proceeded to disable his editorial tools, lopping off his hands, extracting his tongue, etc. He seemed to understand and, as I now read it, thanked me profusely with his